Shakespeare tickets: How to get free tickets to the Delacorte

 Photograph: Joseph Moran

-This summer, the Public Theater is celebrating the 50th anniversary of Shakespeare in the Park at the Delacorte Theater in Central Park.
-This year’s productions are As You Like It, directed by Daniel Sullivan and starring Lily Rabe as Rosalind, and the 1987 Stephen Sondheim and James Lapine musical Into the Woods.
+Every summer, the Public Theater presents Shakespeare in the Park at the Delacorte Theater in Central Park.
+This year’s productions are The Comedy of Errors, directed by Daniel Sullivan and starring Jesse Tyler Ferguson and Hamish Linklater, and Love's Labour's Lost, a new musical by Alex Timbers and Michael Friedman.
 As has been the case since Shakespeare in the Park began in 1962, the Public distributes free tickets, but only the most perseverant will be able to secure seats.

 RECOMMENDED: All Shakespeare in the Park stories